dnsoftware/porto_ru/README.md

 The basic definition of a Section is a folder that contains related Containers.
 However the benifits are huge.
 Think of Sections as bounded context, where each section represents a portion of your system.

 Example: if you're building a racing game like Need for Speed, you may have the following two sections: the Race Section and the Lobby Section, where each section contains a Car Container and a Car Model inside it, but with different properties and functions.
-In this example the Car Model of the Race section can contain the business logic for accelerating and controlling the car, while the Car Model of the Lobby Section contains the business logic for customizaing the car before the race.
+In this example the Car Model of the Race section can contain the business logic for accelerating and controlling the car, while the Car Model of the Lobby Section contains the business logic for customizing the car before the race.

 Sections allows separating large Model into smaller ones.
 And they can provide boundaries for different Models in your system.